 - Purchase fun distractions for a sick child like coloring books, puzzles and movies.

 - Take the family outside to spend quality time together.
 Build snowmen, play snow tag or take a short walk around the block.

 - Get a flu shot and check that all vaccinations are up-to-date.

-If you do get the flu, Care My Way® may be able to help.
-Care My Way® gives quick treatment for common conditions like the flu.
+If you do get the influenza, Care My Way® may be able to help.
+Care My Way® gives quick treatment for common conditions like the influenza.
 Download the app to get started.